Supply Chain Management Program

 • Food and Beverage companies

-Learn more to gain an accurate forecast about earning your BBA in Operations & Supply Chain Management from UM-Flint
+Learn more about earning your BS in Supply Chain Management from UM-Flint

 Take the next step to becoming an expert in your field.
-To discover all of the ways UM-Flint can help you become a leader in Operations & Supply Chain Management, apply today or contact us to learn more.
+To discover all of the ways UM-Flint can help you become a leader in supply chain management, apply today or contact us to learn more.